HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 | H.265 (x265) | Slower         | RF 24   |  3.2 FPS       | 0.13x          |  3.47 Mb/s     | 318.4 MB   |
 | H.265 (x265) | Veryslow       | RF 24   |  1.8 FPS       | 0.08x          |  3.46 Mb/s     | 317.2 MB   |

 Compared to x264, the x265 encoder is better optimized for high core count CPUs like the E5-2699 v4, and this shows in the faster encoder presets, which are nearly as fast as x264 on this computer despite the additional computation required for H.265 video.
-However, the significant computation time required by x265’s slower encoder presets make encoding extremely slow even on powerful computers, and actually increase file sizes in attempts to better preserve quality.
+However, the significant computation time required by x265’s slower encoder presets make encoding extremely slow even on powerful computers, and actually increases file sizes while attempting to better preserve quality.

 The recommended best practice when adjusting these settings manually is to choose the slowest encoder preset that encodes comfortably fast on your computer, and accept subtle quality and file size variations.
 Even better, use one of HandBrake’s all-encompassing `Presets`, which will select a suitable encoder preset and other settings for you based on what is appropriate for the intended purpose.